AndreaBertozzi/AWE_production_estimation/README.md

 - **`power_curve_constructor.py`**
   Automates the generation of power curves by running cycle optimizations over a range of wind speeds.

+- **`energy_estimator.py`**
+  Defines electrical power curves based on electrical efficiencies and estimates the productivity of the AWES based on historical data.
 ---

 > ⚠️ **Important:** Please create the `output/` folder manually inside the project root before running simulations or optimizations.
 The power curves are saved in this directory.